Guitar Parts Names

 The acoustic body is where many things happen.

-Firstly, it isn’t a solid piece of wood like a solid body electric guitar.
+Firstly, it isn’t a solid piece of wood.
 The acoustic body is assembled with different pieces to form the body.
 The top, sides and back are assembled together with glue in special jigs.

-Inside the acoustic guitar body you will normally find bracing to form a strong body that can hold under the stress of the string tension as well as external forces.
+Inside the acoustic guitar body, you will normally find bracing to add strength that can hold under the stress of the string tension as well as external forces.
 The bracing has to be installed to allow the body to resonate correctly to produce good bass and volume.

 So a manufacturer has to be strategic about how they brace the acoustic guitar body.
 Yamaha has created a page on their website going into detail on how they assemble their acoustic bodies here.

 Electric Guitar Body